Diane Parry: 2017: WTA Tour debut

 She made her WTA Tour main-draw debut at the French Open thanks to a wildcard, partnering Giulia Morlet; they were defeated by the 13th-seeded pair of Kiki Bertens and Johanna Larsson, in two sets in the first round.

-Parry won her first ITF Circuit tournament in Hammamet, Tunisia, partnering Yasmine Mansouri.
+Parry won her first ITF World Tour title in Hammamet, Tunisia, partnering Yasmine Mansouri.

 2018–2019: Major debut

-She made her Grand Slam singles qualifying debut at the 2018 French Open, entering the qualifying event as a wildcard, where she upset No. 5 seed Jana Fett in the first round, before losing to Rebecca Šramková in the second.
+She made her Grand Slam tournament singles debut at the 2018 French Open, entering the qualifying event as a wildcard, where she upset No. 5 seed Jana Fett in the first round, before losing to Rebecca Šramková in the second.

-Parry made her major singles main-draw debut at the 2019 French Open as a wildcard, losing in the second round to No. 20 seed Elise Mertens, after having won against Vera Lapko in the first.
+Parry made her major main-draw debut at the 2019 French Open also as a wildcard, losing in the second round to No. 20 seed Elise Mertens, after having won against Vera Lapko in the first.
 Later that year, she also made her US Open debut as a wildcard, losing in the first round against Kristýna Plíšková.

 2020–2021: First WTA 125 title

 In 2020, Parry won her first ITF Circuit singles title in Antalya, Turkey against Berfu Cengiz in the final.

-In 2021, she won three additional ITF tournaments, in Périgueux, France, Turin, Italy, and Seville, Spain, bringing her perfect record to 4–0 in ITF Circuit finals.
+In 2021, she won three additional ITF titels, in Périgueux, France, Turin, Italy, and Seville, Spain, bringing her perfect record to 4–0 in ITF Circuit finals.

 She reached her first final on the WTA Challenger Tour at the Argentine Open, losing 3–6, 3–6 to Anna Bondár.
 Two weeks later, she won her first WTA 125 tournament at the Uruguay Open, winning the final 6–3, 6–2 against Panna Udvardy.

-2022: French Open third round
+2022: First French Open third round & top 10 win

 Parry made the second round at the French Open defeating defending champion and world No. 2, Barbora Krejčíková, her first career match against a top-10 player and a top-50 player.
 Next, she defeated Camila Osorio to reach the third round of a Grand Slam tournament for the first time in her career.
 She lost to Sloane Stephens in the third round.